insure logo

 What is the rule of thumb for calculating home insurance?

-You need to know how much dwelling and liability insurance you need, what deductible you’re willing to pay and go from there.
-Then you can use an online home insurance calculator or shop around for quotes.
+You need to know how much dwelling and liability insurance you need and what deductible you’re willing to pay, and then you can use an online home insurance calculator or shop around for quotes.

 expert